Regulations and Resources

 PI Responsibilities

-Office of Environmental Health and Safety's Biological Safety
+Princeton University Office of Environmental Health and Safety's Biological Safety

 Biosafety in Microbiological and Biomedical Laboratories (BMBL) published by the Centers for Disease Control and Prevention is the code of practice for biosafety -- the discipline addressing the safe handling and containment of infectious microorganisms and hazardous biological materials.
-The principles of biosafety introduced in 1984 in the first edition of BMBL1 and carried through in the fifth edition remain steadfast.
-These principles are containment and risk assessment.
-The fundamentals of containment include the microbiological practices, safety equipment, and facility safeguards that protect laboratory workers, the environment, and the public from exposure to infectious microorganisms that are handled and stored in the laboratory.

 The NIH Office of Science Policy (OSP) promotes science, safety, and ethics in biotechnology through advancement of knowledge, enhancement of public understanding, and development of sound public policies.
-OBA accomplishes its mission through analysis, deliberation, and communication of scientific, medical, ethical, legal, and social issues.
+OSP accomplishes its mission through analysis, deliberation, and communication of scientific, medical, ethical, legal, and social issues.

 NIH OSP - Animal experiments covered under the NIH Guidelines for Research Involving Recombinant DNA Molecules provides a table for determining whether proposed breeding or creation of transgenic animals requires IBC review.

-National Select Agents Registry Program (NSAR) oversees the activities of possession of biological agents and toxins that have the potential to pose a severe threat to public, animal or plant health, or to animal or plant products.
+The National Select Agents Registry Program (NSAR) oversees the activities of possession of biological agents and toxins that have the potential to pose a severe threat to public, animal or plant health, or to animal or plant products.
 The NSAR currently requires registration of facilities including government agencies, universities, research institutions, and commercial entities that possess, use or transfer biological agents and toxins.

 The U.S. Departments of Health and Human Services (DHHS) and Agriculture (USDA) implemented the provisions of Public Law 107-188, the "Public Health Security and Bioterrorism Preparedness Response Act of 2002" through a series of regulations.
 These regulations culminated with the publication of the final Select Agents Regulations (42 CFR Part 73, 7 CFR Part 331, 9 CFR Part 121) in the Federal Register on March 18, 2005.
 The Final Rules were published in the Federal Register on March 18, 2005 and became effective on April 18, 2005.